bio-ai-source/CALNet/README.md

 ### Requirements
 CALNet is tested to work under Python 3.10.14
-The required dependencies for UNIFY are PyTorch, numpy, pandas, scipy, and scikit-learn.
+The required dependencies for CALNet are PyTorch, numpy, pandas, scipy, and scikit-learn.